 Indochine is opened from 7:00pm.
 Reservations are recommended for Indochine.

 La Terrazza – one of the best Silver Muse restaurants

 La Terrazza restaurant is a Silversea classic.
 In fact it pays homage to the ultra-luxury cruise line’s Italian heritage, serving some of the best Italian cuisine on land or sea.
 This is especially so on Silver Muse.

 La Terrazza is on deck 8 at the stern and as the name implies it has a magnificent terrace for enjoying sunsets and gentle evening breezes while you dine.

 La Terrazza embraces the ‘slow food’ movement.
-In other words, the Italian concept of lingering over long, enjoyable meals.
+In other words, the Italian concept of lingering over enjoyable meals.
 Indeed, the five course dinner menu at La Terrazza is perfect for this.

-What ever you do, don’t skip the pasta course!
+But what ever you do, don’t skip the pasta course!
 I’m fortunate enough to have eaten my way through pasta dishes up and down the length of Italy, but none have impressed like the pasta in La Terrazza.

 In fact in La Terrazza the pasta is made fresh every day and there are ten different pasta dishes to choose from, including Papardelle with duck breast ragu, Gnocchi with fresh sage and Lasagne.
 I had the Pansotti in Salsa di Noci (a traditional walnut sauce) which was sublime.

 La Terrazza also have a great selection of soups.
 Indeed the vegetable broth with cabbage and white beans was like Tuscany in a bowl.

 Main course is a carnivalé of Italian classics.
 There is Veal Ossobuco, Mediterranean-style tuna with cherry tomatoes and capers, as well as grilled Seabass.
 Plus there is also an excellent vegetarian selection including Polenta with Truffles and a wonderful Asparagus Frittata.